prasoonanand/antaeus/README.md

         only `FAILURE` will be retried/ rescheduled, and all else should be check.
         This has been done so that we can easily identify problems for dev ops/ business purposes as well.

-        Ticket 0 and 7 is complete.
+        Ticket 0 and 9 is complete.
         Added test cases.

         Changed the test case on ScheduleingService as it was flaky.

-        Done with ticket 4.
+        Done with ticket 6.
 Not handling java.lang.IllegalArgumentException: No enum constant io.pleo.antaeus.models.InvoiceStatus in `/rest/v1/invoices/update/status/:id` call.

+      **Worked for 3 hours.**

+6. 13-Apr Coding
+            Code refactor - changed API to `/rest/v1/invoices/status/:{status}/{:page}` -> to get invoices based on status `PATCH /rest/v1/billing/{:status}` -> to bill invoices based on status Also the scheduling task will now run based on status type.
+            SchedulingServiceTest is really flaky gave 30 mins for this and leaving it for now.

+            Starting on 3

-      **Worked for 3 hour.**
+      **Worked for 1 hour.**

+**Tech Assumptions:**

+Scenario if multiple cron job run concurrently has not been handled if we take that then we have to take a lock on DB end or make the page variable thread safe being global to the services.